 - How do I care for my Snugz?

 - Simply toss your Snugz liners in with your regular laundry—you can throw them in the dryer, too.
 Feel free to use fabric softener—just steer clear of harsh chemicals and bleach.
 We recommend having at least one Snugz liner for each day of the week so you can cycle them through with your weekly laundry.
 To stock up, take advantage of our 20% discount when you buy three 2-packs on Amazon or at www.sleepsnugz.com (use coupon code “6PACK”).

 - Can Snugz be used in the SoClean unit or other UV or Ozone cleaner?

 - While we do not expect any issues arising from placing Snugz in your CPAP cleaner, we recommend physically washing your Snugz.
 SoClean will kill germs on surfaces, but will not remove oils, dust, dirt, etc., like washing will.
 Washing your Snugz is easy – just throw them in with your laundry.
 We recommend having one Snugz liner for each day of the week so that you can simply wash them all each week in your normal laundry routine.

 - How long do Snugz last before I need to replace them?

 - Unlike other products, Snugz liners are made to last.
 They hold up well to regular laundering.
 For the best Snugz experience, replace them every 90 days to keep them soft, fresh, and working well.

 - Does insurance cover Snugz?

-- Snugz are not currently covered by insurance, however, they are eligible for FSA/HSA reimbursement, should you have an FSA or HSA plan.
+- Snugz is not currently covered by insurance.
+However, they are eligible for FSA/HSA reimbursement, should you have an FSA or HSA plan.

 - Can this be used with a beard or facial hair?